Updated: Oct 13, 2022

-To win at a game of (fill-in-the-blank), a person or a team must overcome the obstacles which stand between them and their objective.
+To win a game of (fill-in-the-blank), a person or a team must overcome the obstacles which stand between them and their objective.
 For example, within the sport of soccer, one team must score one more goal than the other team within the agreed laws (rules) of the game.

 I'd like to think there is something deeper and more meaningful there, and it isn't as silly as it sounds.
-My current understanding is that there is a difference between the objective of the game (in this case winning by scoring one more goal) and the purpose of playing the game in the first place.
-Moreover, when we fail to differentiate these two things, objective and purpose, we can get ourselves into real trouble.
+My current understanding is that there is a difference between the objective of the game (in this case, winning by scoring one more goal) and the purpose of playing the game in the first place.
+Moreover, when we fail to differentiate between these two things, objective and purpose, we can get ourselves into real trouble.

 This paradigm sees winning as a finite goal.
-A limited and temporary one that can leave the player at any given moment feeling and thinking that they have become more as a person because of what they have accomplished through the game, or less of one when they have not accomplished what they sought to do.
+A limited and temporary one that can leave the player at any given moment feeling and thinking that they have become more as a person because of what they have accomplished through the game, or less of one when they have not achieved what they sought to do.

-This has been an essential teaching for me, not only in my participation in sport but also in any task or interaction that I am involved in, to see and understand the difference between these two very different paths in life.
+This has been essential teaching for me, not only in my participation in sport but also in any task or interaction I am involved in, to see and understand the difference between these two very different paths in life.